notofonts/noto-fonts/README.md

 ![Noto](images/noto.png)

+# IMPORTANT

+*This repository is in the process of being migrated.*

+*New versions of Noto fonts will soon be available at* https://notofonts.github.io

+*To report a bug in a Noto font, please visit* https://notofonts.github.io/reporter.html

 # Noto Fonts

 Noto’s goal is to provide a beautiful reading experience for all languages.
 It is a free, professionally-designed, open-source collection of fonts with a harmonious look and feel in multiple weights and styles.
 All Noto fonts are published under the [SIL Open Font License (OFL) v1.1](http://scripts.sil.org/OFL), which allows you to copy, modify, and redistribute them if you need to.